Operations Guidelines for Student Chapters

 Stewart R. Wallace Fund

 Student Chapter funding support is available from the SEG Stewart R. Wallace Fund.
 Wallace was a renowned exploration geologist whose discoveries included the Cereso Ridge molybdenum deposit at the Climax and Henderson Mines in Colorado.
 Read the article from the July 2009 SEG Newsletter about Stewart R. Wallace and his significant impact on the Society.
 Through his legacy, funds are available via the Stewart R. Wallace Fund.
 Active Student Chapters may submit a request for funding for field-based educational activities.
 Applications are accepted twice per year, April 30 and October 31, however a chapter may only be awarded funding once per calendar year.

 Continuity of a Student Chapter depends on having an active Faculty Sponsor/Advisor, who must be an SEG Fellow, and who provides advice and guidance to the Student Chapter.
 The Faculty Sponsor/Advisor assures that the Student Chapter functions within the parameters of the SEG Constitution and the SEG Bylaws, and provides a repository for the Chapter's records and funds at times when the host institution is not in session.

-Local SEG Sponsor/Advisor for a Student Chapter
+Local SEG Sponsor/Advisor

 The Student Chapter will propose an SEG Fellow not affiliated with the Student Chapter's institution to act as a Local Sponsor/Advisor.
 This Sponsor/Advisor will work with the Faculty Sponsor/Advisor to assure that the operations of the Student Chapter conform with established SEG policies and standards.
 If the nearest SEG Fellow not affiliated with the institution is too distant to provide support to the Chapter, this requirement may be waived, upon request, to the Student Affairs and SEG Executive Committees.